vinayakkam/my-discord-bot/README.md

 >No part of this bot — including its source code, graphics, data, or branding — may be copied, reproduced, modified, distributed, or otherwise exploited without >prior written permission from OLIT Technologies.

 ##You Are Allowed To:
--Use the bot in your Discord server in compliance with its Terms & Conditions.
+- Use the bot in your Discord server in compliance with its Terms & Conditions.
--Share the bot’s invite link publicly.
+- Share the bot’s invite link publicly.
--Provide feedback, suggestions, or bug reports to improve the bot.
+- Provide feedback, suggestions, or bug reports to improve the bot.

 ##You Are Not Allowed To:
--Host, clone, or redistribute OLIT Bot without written permission.
+- Host, clone, or redistribute OLIT Bot without written permission.
--Remove, obscure, or alter copyright notices or trademarks.
+- Remove, obscure, or alter copyright notices or trademarks.
--Sell or offer the bot or its features as your own.
+- Sell or offer the bot or its features as your own.

 ##Trademark:
--The name “OLIT” and its associated logo/branding are trademarks of OLIT Technologies.
+- The name “OLIT” and its associated logo/branding are trademarks of OLIT Technologies.